Author Guidelines

 Please note that it is the responsibility of the author(s) to obtain permission from the copyright holder(s) to reproduce figures or tables that have previously been published elsewhere.

-Citations in the reference list should include all named authors.
 Any in press articles cited within the references and necessary for the reviewers’ assessment of the manuscript should be made available if requested by the editorial office.
 The number of references is no less than 30.

 Review article